NativeScript/docs-v8/plugins/localize.md

       | es.js
 ```

-You need to [set the default langage](#how-to-set-the-default-language) and make sure it contains
+You need to [set the default language](#how-to-set-the-default-language) and make sure it contains
 the [application name](#how-to-localize-the-application-name) to avoid any error.

 ### Angular